aniruddha-adhikary/mrt-buddy/openspec/changes/add-hatirjheel-bus-support/design.md

 - **Risk**: Station codes may conflict between systems → **Mitigation**: Currently codes don't overlap; if they do, header detection would determine system
 - **Trade-off**: More complex enum vs. simpler boolean → Accepted for future extensibility

+## Resolved Issues
+- **Hatirjheel refund showing as "Balance Update"**: Fixed by header-based detection.
+Bus exit (`42 D6 30 00`) now shows as `CommuteHatirjheelBusEnd` with route display.

 ## Open Questions
 - What are the remaining Hatirjheel station codes?
 (Modhubag, Bou bazar, Kunipara are unknown)
 - Should Hatirjheel stations have Bengali translations?
-- Should the UI visually distinguish Metro vs. Bus trips?
+- Should the UI visually distinguish Metro vs. Bus trips (icons, colors)?